• Skip to primary navigation

 Step 2.
 Download & Install Adobe Acrobat Reader

-Both Windows computers and MacBook no longer come with Adobe Acrobat installed on them.
-Hence, the next step is to download and install the free Adobe Acrobat Reader software on your computer.
+Since, Windows computers do not come with Adobe Acrobat pre-installed on them, you need to download and install the Adobe Acrobat Reader on your computer.

 1. Open the web browser on your computer and go to Adobe’s download site.